jthies/dcse-summerschool/README.md

 # DCSE summerschool 2023 slides and exercise material

-This repository contains slides and lab assignments for the summerschool, it will be available for participants during and after the event.
+This repository contains slides and lab assignments for the summerschool, it will be available for participants during the event.

-## Structure

-Each subdimrectory in the 'exercises' has a README.md with self-contained instructions.
-We will generate a print-out from those files for each exercise.

 ## Overview of the lab sessions

-### Lab 1 (monday moring): dense linear algebra and data dependencies
+### Lab 1, monday moring: dense linear algebra and data dependencies

-Dense LU with OpenMP tasks.

-- Implement and benchmark three variants: tasking along rows/cols/diagonal
+We will implement a dense LU decomposition using OpenMP tasks

-### GPU lab (monday afternoon)
+### GPU lab, monday afternoon: dense matrix-vector multiplication

 GPUs for linear algebra

-- managing memory between host and device
-- write first CUDA kernels (initialize matrix, GEMV)
-- Performance of GEMV vs GEMM, compare with CuBLAS and roofline model
-- understand square vs. tall&skinny matrices
-- Use nvprof to measure and understand performance
+You will implement General (dense) Matrix-Vector (GEMV) multiplication using OpenMP, and offload the calculation to the GPU.
+Different CUDA implementations highlight some aspects of GPU hardware-aware programming

-### Lab 2 (tuesday): Sparse solvers, Trilinos solvers and preconditioners
+### Lab 2, tuesday: Sparse solvers and preconditioners in Trilinos

-- based on Trilinos tutorial
-- understand how to work with sparse matrices and maps: create, repartition and reorder linear system
-- try different solver/precond combinations
-- find out experimentally which algorithms are suitable for CPUs and GPUs
+You will experiment with iterative solvers and preconditinoers from Trilinos, learn how to comile and run applications for multi-core CPUs and GPUs, and investigate performance.

-## Lab 3 (wednesday): performance of SpMV in Trilinos
+## Lab 3, wednesday: performance of SpMV in Trilinos

-Short lab: measure data traffic in Krylov solver using likwid for some different matrices -> anything wrong?
+You will benchmark the Sparse Matrix-Vector (SpMV) multiplication in Trilinos for different matrices, a key operation for iterative linear and eigenvalue solvers.

-## Lab 4 (thursday): communication-avoiding Krylov methods
+## Lab 4, thursday: communication-avoiding Krylov methods

-- Run s-step GMRES in Trilinos, investigate performance of matrix powers kernel and orthogonalization using likwid (-> matrix power s has s times the data traffic, ortho becomes more compute intensive with larger s)
-- Run same experiments on GPU and compare timing behavior depending on s.
-        -
+You will compare standard GMRES, GMRES with polynomial preconditioning and s-step GMRES methods in terms of convergence and performance.